Daniel-Azil/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 - **1-filter_states.py:** A script that lists all states with a name starting with N (upper N) from the database `hbtn_0e_0_usa`.
 - **2-my_filter_states.py:** A script that takes in an argument and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+- **3-my_safe_filter_states.py:** A a script that takes in arguments and displays all values in the states table of hbtn_0e_0_usa where name matches the argument.
+It is a script that is safe from MySQL injections